-Cognitive Behavioral Interventions for Substance Abuse
+Cognitive Behavioral Interventions for Substance Abuse Adult

-Cognitive Behavioral Interventions for Substance Abuse (CBISA) is a curriculum designed for individuals who have a need in the area of substance abuse.
+Cognitive Behavioral Interventions for Substance Abuse Adult (CBI-SUA) is a curriculum designed for individuals who have a need in the area of substance use.
 The University of Cincinnati Corrections Institute developed this curriculum.
-The program relies on a cognitive-behavioral approach to teach participates strategies for avoiding substance abuse.
+The program relies on a cognitive-behavioral approach to teach participates strategies for avoiding substance use.
 This program places heavy emphasis on skill-building activities to assist with cognitive, social, emotional, and coping skills development.